w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 :::info Revoke your delegation on a track if you like to vote on your own

-Before voting on a referendum on a specific track, you will need to revoke any existing [delegation](#multirole-delegation) on that track (i.e. undelegate).
+If you want to vote on a referendum on a specific track on your own, you will need to revoke any existing [delegation](#multirole-delegation) on that track (i.e. undelegate).
 You can have a conviction lock on the track, but you cannot have an active delegation.